 Hexis offers a uniquely personalised nutrition app, more so than any other on the market.
 It’s backed by science, sports coaches and athletes, using cutting edge AI and machine learning to enhance its service.
 The level of personalisation, access to quality coaching and best-practise nutrition allows Hexis to stand out from the crowd of nutrition apps and makes 2021 a very exciting year for them.

 Cazoo is undoubtedly the most established name on this list.
-The company, which makes buying used cars as easy as buying any other product online was founded in 2018 and has raised a record-setting £450m since.
-With over half of that investment coming in October last year, the foundations have been firmly set and will see 2021 be a very important year in Cazoo’s growth.
+The company, which makes buying used cars as easy as buying any other product online was founded in 2018.
+And, has raised a record-setting £450m since.
+With over half of that investment coming in October last year, the foundations have been firmly set.
+And, will see 2021 be a very important year in Cazoo’s growth.

-ANNA is a fintech startup aiming to help small business manage their finances.
+ANNA is a fintech startup aiming to help small business and other start-ups manage their finances.
 The company prides itself on no-nonsense, easy banking – customers can set up an account in just three minutes, and services are free for those just starting out.
 You can take pictures of receipts and sort them out digitally, enabling companies to easily track their spending.
 For a firm operating outside of London, Anna is growing rapidly.
 Having recently improved its partnership with Mastercard, looking into 2021, Anna will surely benefit from having greater access to the financial behemoth’s market and advice.

 2020, has been the year of the video call.
 There is a real necessity for virtual conferring, online meetings, and socialising via video chat, with Whereby is set to challenge rivals Zoom and Google!
 Whereby is a Norwegian start-up video conferring platform looking to rival Zoom and Google Hangouts.
 It’s one of the easiest platforms to use, there’s no app or software download required, just choose your own personalised Whereby URL and video call anyone you send the link to!
 Whatever working style we go back to when things return to normal, it’s safe to say that video calls are here to stay, in some way or another.
 Keep your eye on Whereby, the darkhorse of the video chat world!